 - Your own statement

-- Statements from family, neighbors, friends and other people
+- Statements from family, neighbors, friends, and other people

-Free Consultations – Talk to a Lawyer
+Free Consultations – Talk to a Lawyer About SSDI for Arthritis

 Social Security Disability and Arthritis – FAQs